Google Keyword Sandbox:

 Google is primarily link driven.

-You want to build various keyword rich links into your site from a variety of websites hosted on a variety of C block IP addresses to improve your Google rankings.
+of websites hosted on a variety of C block IP addresses to improve your

 What Pages of My Site are Indexed by Google?